 New Website to Serve You Better!

 Welcome to our new website.
 We hope you find it easy to use and filled with information on early childhood resources in Washtenaw County.
 We know you're likely to view our site from a cell phone, so we've made it easier to navigate on a mobile platform.
-Look for even more improvements to our site in the company months.
+Look for even more improvements to our site in the coming months.
 We'd love to hear what you think about our new look and any additional information you'd like to see.
 Email us!

 Study Counters Pre-K Fadeout

 "Duke University released research showing that North Carolina's investment in public pre-K programs led to better outcomes for its students.
 Its researchers found that the positive effects -- including higher test scores, less grade retention, and fewer special education placements -- grew or heald steady over the years."
 Read the report here.

 "Why are black preschoolers in America more than three times as likely to be suspended than their white classmates?"
 Perhaps because teachers are more likely to expect young black children -- especially young black boys -- to misbehave, according to a new Yale study.
 Read more in this Washington Post article.